 A good boss is one of the essential elements in any business as they set the tone for the rest of the team and can make or break a company’s success.
 A bad boss can cause stress and frustration within an office and can also harm productivity, morale, and even retention rates.
-Managerial candidates often ask us, “What are the leading qualities of a good boss?” so we asked leading career counselors,
+Managerial candidates often ask us, “What are the leading qualities of a good boss?” so we asked leading career counselors, resume writers, HR professionals, CEOs, and career coaches for their advice.

 Everyone wants to work for a good boss that does the right things, but what does it mean to be a good boss?
 Here are qualities that every good manager with direct reports needs.